 Open policy questions regarding substances in the phthalates group are listed.
 These questions guide work on phthalates under HBM4EU.

-These pages were last updated on 22 February 2019.
+These pages were last updated in January 2020.

 Uses of phthalates